RyanLiu6/crypto-tracker/README.md

-# crypto-tracker
+# Cryptocurrency Tracker

 Generates CSV files for cryptocurrency based on input.
 Supports any coin traded on Binance, with generic transaction data.

 Specific support for:
 1. Cardano (ADA)

-and more to come!
+and more to come if required!

+In addition, this also supports Binance savings account along with airdrops.

 ## Usage
 Before using the script, some credentials need to be created.
 Users will need to sign up for an account with [Binance](Binance.com) and generate both an API key and a Secret key.
 Afterwards, create an `.env` file like